 So, this past year, I’ve been on a crusade to make online poker more secure.
 To that end, I wrote an Op-Ed that was published in my local paper, the Baltimore Sun, called “Online Poker: Deal Me In”.
 To actually address the problem, I’m building a prototype online poker system, using some open source poker tools, where your hole cards stay off of your computer.
 To illustrate, here is a simple and (hopefully) humorous video that explains why I am doing this and how my system works.

 Ed.
 Note: While we primarily write about poker here at Cardplayer Lifestyle, it should be noted that cyber security issues of course extend beyond online poker rooms to online casinos as well.
-The relatively new online casinos that operate out of New Jersey, for example, or those more established ones that accept players from other countries around the world, like Royal Vegas Casino, go to great lengths to ensure that player funds are safe and that all gameplay is fair and secure.
+The relatively new online casinos that operate out of New Jersey, for example, or those more established ones that accept players from other countries around the world, go to great lengths to ensure that player funds are safe and that all gameplay is fair and secure.
 With online poker, however, there’s the element of playing against other players, as opposed to just the house.
 That’s why we support ideas such as those proffered above by Professor Rubin, which will undoubtedly enhance the security of online poker play.